lana-20/mobile-network-generations/README.md

 5G presents opportunities for app developers to create new UIs with richer functionality, but DevOps will need to use AI/ML algorithms for continuous improvement.
 5G is also a key enabler for IoT, as it can support a large number of devices with longer battery life and real-time communication.

+As an SDET, when I think about transitioning or testing my app and addressing any ditigal challenges I have in the 5G, there are the key points which I consider on a high level.

 <img width="600" src="https://user-images.githubusercontent.com/70295997/217128913-3d7b014d-4112-4364-9886-23809d841cc1.png">

+1. It's app dependant: If I am in a specific vertical, I have my own considerations.
+But the generic testing considerations, on top of the app dependant functionality, are the following.
+2. MAke sure my app is compatible with 5G, 4G or older network generations.